Xceptance/xlt-documentation/content/en/about-xlt/000-demo/index.md

 ### From here
 [About XLT is a link from here and not higher up](../10-history).

+### External links
+You can build external links by using the [link markdown with complete URLs](https://github.com/Xceptance), however it is recommended to just use <a href="https://github.com/Xceptance" target="_blank">html links</a> opening in a new tab or window.

 ## Images
 {{< image src="releasenotes/agent-cpu-usage-chart-small.jpg" large="releasenotes/agent-cpu-usage-chart-large.png" >}}
 An `image` that gets its source from *src* and is linked to *large* if this is given.
 Paths are relative to **static/images/**.
 The *.Inner* part is the caption.